chocobclyn/Read-Excel/README.md

 # OBS Dynamic Source Controller

-This Python script allows OBS Studio to dynamically update Text Image, Video, Audio, and Browser sources based on data from an Excel or CSV file.
+This Python script allows OBS Studio to dynamically update Text Image, Media, and Browser sources based on data from an Excel or CSV file.
 You can easily manage and update multiple OBS sources using a well structured Excel sheet, making it ideal for automated setups like esports tournaments or live productions.

 ## Features

-- Dynamically update Text, Image, Video, Audio, and Browser sources in OBS.
+- Dynamically update Text, Image, Media, and Browser sources in OBS.
 - Automatically reload sources at user-defined intervals.
 - Currently only supports the following file formats: .xlsx .xlsm .csv